 I once read that loss is about life and life is about loss.
-Life is, of course, about many things but loss is a consistent pattern, an inevitable constant within a forever changing environment.
+Life is, of course, about many things.
+But loss is a consistent pattern, an inevitable constant within a forever changing environment.
 Grief is the most universal part of the human experience.
 We will all have to go through the process of grieving, and we will all eventually pass away.
 So, why is it such a weirdly stigmatised topic?
-It really makes people uncomfortable- and I don’t get why, especially since talking about it always helps.
+It really makes people uncomfortable - I don’t get why, especially since talking about it always helps.
 I’ve met grief in my life more than once.
 I’ve grieved the death of loved ones, the loss of people in my life that I had to break away from and the grief of longing to go back to a place or time that will never return.
-Here are my key takeaways- I hope it resonates with you and gives you some solace.
+Here are my key takeaways.
+I hope it resonates with you and gives you some solace.

 Grief is Non - linear

 When we talk about the seven stages of grief (shock, denial, pain, anger, bargaining, reconstruction and acceptance) it sounds like something that is linear.
-But the truth is, much like an undercurrent of a wave, any of these stages can come out of nowhere.
-When this happens, sweeps you off your feet in a random, chaotic way.
+The truth is, much like an undercurrent of a wave, any of these stages can come out of nowhere.
+When this happens, grief sweeps you off your feet in a random, chaotic way.

 There is no rhyme or reason to it and there is no order in how these stages manifest.
 Grief is inherently non linear.
 In my experience, months can go by in a state of homeostasis and then one (or all) of these stages can pop again, often triggered by the most innocuous thing.
 I have found once you accept this as the nature of the process, the entire experience of grief becomes more grounded and less of an emotional dumpster fire.